NHERI-SimCenter/BRAILS/README.md

 ### Example: InventoryGenerator Workflow

-This example demonstrates how to use the InventoryGenerator method embedded in BRAILS to generate regional-level inventories.
+This example demonstrates how to use the ``InventoryGenerator`` method embedded in BRAILS to generate regional-level inventories.

-The primary input to InventoryGenerator is location.
-InventoryGenerator accepts four different location input: 1) region name, 2) list of region names, 3) bounding box of a region, 4) A GeoJSON file containing building footprints.
+The primary input to ``InventoryGenerator`` is location. ``InventoryGenerator`` accepts four different location input: 1) region name, 2) list of region names, 3) bounding box of a region, 4) A GeoJSON file containing building footprints.

-Please note that you will need a Google API Key to run InventoryGenerator.
+Please note that you will need a Google API Key to run ``InventoryGenerator``.

 ```python
 #import InventoryGenerator: